-- base salary; - performance-based annual cash incentive awards;

-- long-term equity incentive awards based on the Company's actual performance relative to its peers; and - retirement and other benefits substantially the same as provided to all employees.
+- · base salary; - · performance-based annual cash incentive awards; - · long-term equity incentive awards based on the Company's actual performance relative to its peers; and - · only those retirement and other benefits substantially the same as provided to other employees.

 The Compensation Committee believes that equity compensation is an important element of our compensation philosophy for our full-time employees.
-Consequently, we currently provide the following long-term equity incentive awards to our employees, including our Senior Executives:
+Consequently, we currently provide one or more of the following long-term equity incentive awards to our employees, including our Senior Executives:

-- unvested discretionary contributions to our deferred compensation plan, which employees may elect to be made in our common stock or in cash (if elected in stock, "Annual Stock Awards") both of which vest over a three-year period; - restricted stock grants which are ultimately awarded in an amount determined by applying a performance multiplier from 0% to 150% and which vest on the third anniversary of the date of the grant ("Performance Shares") as described above; and - restricted stock units ("RSUs") which vest over a three-year period.
+- restricted stock grants which are ultimately awarded in an amount determined by applying a performance multiplier from 0% to 150% and which ultimately vest at the end of the three year performance period ("Performance Shares") as described above; - · restricted stock units ("RSUs") which vest over a three-year period; and - unvested discretionary contributions to our deferred compensation plan, which participating officers may elect to be made in our common stock or in cash (if elected in stock, "Annual Stock Awards") both of which vest over a three-year period.